lazypanda5050/Hexagonal-Chess/README.md

 # Hexagonal Chess

 > [!WARNING]
-> This is still a work in progress. we will remove this meassage when we are done.
+> This is still a work in progress. we will remove this message when we are done.

 A fully functional hexagonal chess web app built with pure JavaScript, featuring real-time multiplayer capabilities and bookmarklet support.